jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

 ### 73A Purposes for which blood specimen taken under section 72 or 73 may be used as evidence
 (1) Evidence of alcohol or evidence of use of any 1 or more qualifying drugs in a blood specimen taken under section 72 or 73 may be used as evidence in a prosecution for any offence under this Act (see also sections 77(2) and 77A(1), which specify presumptions for the purposes of this Act relating to drug testing and alcohol testing).
-(2) Neither of the following may be used as evidence of the use of a controlled drug in a prosecution for an offence under the Misuse of Drugs Act 1975:
+(2) None of the following may be used as evidence of the use of a controlled drug in a prosecution for an offence under the Misuse of Drugs Act 1975:
-  (a) a positive result of an oral fluid test taken under any of sections 71A to 71C:
+  (a) a positive result of an oral fluid screening test taken under any of sections 71A to 71C:
+  (b) a positive result of an analysis of an oral fluid sample carried out by an approved analyst under section 71DG:
-  (b) a blood specimen taken under section 72 or 73.
+  (c) a blood specimen taken under section 72 or 73.

 ### 74 Procedure for dealing with blood specimens
 (1) A blood specimen taken under section 72 or 73 must be dealt with in accordance with the relevant blood specimen collecting procedure.